aMarCruz/react-native-text-size/README.md

 includeFontPadding  | boolean | true
 textBreakStrategy   | string  | 'highQuality'

-The result is a Promise that resolves to an array with the height of each block (_SP_), in the same order in which they were received.
+The result is a Promise that is resolves with an array with the height of each block (_SP_), in the same order in which the blocks were received.

-Unlike measure, `null` elements returns 0 without generating error, and empty strings returns the same height that RN assigns to empty `<Text>` components.
+Unlike measure, `null` elements returns 0 without generating error, and empty strings returns the same height that RN assigns to empty `<Text>` components (the difference of the result between `null` and empty is intentional).

-## `specsForTextStyles`
+## specsForTextStyles

 ```ts
 specsForTextStyles(): Promise<{ [key: string]: TSFontForStyle }>